Benjas333/VeadoSAMMI/README.md

 > [!WARNING]
-> ~~This repo will be archived because there's already a SAMMI extension for veadotube mini: [Veadotube WebSocket](https://github.com/BoltTheMeerkat/veadotube-websocket)~~

-> [!TIP]
-> Never mind, I have a lot of ideas.
+> [v2.0.0](https://github.com/Benjas333/SAMMIVeadotubeMiniExtension/releases/tag/v2.0.0) will be the last release compatible with veadotube v2.0a and older.
+Next releases will be focused on the new v2.1 features and endpoints.

 # SAMMIVeadotubeMiniExtension
 This is an extension for [SAMMI](https://sammi.solutions/) that allows you to control Veadotube mini using their WebSocket.